-- ❖ The application program is invoked using the CGI protocol.
-Each page request results in the creation of a new process → Do not scale well to a large number of simultaneous requests. - Avoid the process creation overhead: - Application server maintains a pool of threads or processes and uses them to execute requests - Application server also provides other functionality - Enable access to heterogeneous data sources (e.g., by providing JDBC drivers.) - Provide APIs for session management
+- The application program is invoked using the CGI protocol.
+Each page request results in the creation of a new process - Does not scale well with a large number of requests. - Generally only has 60-90 secs to complete - Way to avoid the process creation overhead: - Application server maintains a pool of threads or processes and uses them to execute requests - Application server also provides other functionality - Enable access to heterogeneous data sources (e.g., by providing JDBC drivers.) - Provide APIs for session management